-There are a lot of times where I have female patients on my schedule for "girl part concerns."
+There are a lot of times when I have female patients on my schedule for "girl part concerns."
 So much so that the running commentary is that I'm actually the pediatric gynecologist at the office.

 Limitations of Pediatricians in Managing Gynecological Conditions

 Well, first, let me say that I absolutely am not a gynecologist.
 No pediatricians really are.
-In fact, we have very little training with gynecology issues during our residency.
+In fact, we had very little training with gynecology issues during our residency.
 But parents think that since we are doctors, we can address all concerns in all body areas.
 Truth is, we are generalists.
 We know how to treat common conditions in all body areas, but sometimes issues are beyond our expertise.

 In fact, pediatric gynecologists are actually gynecologists with extra training in pediatric age conditions, not the other way around.